kovidgoyal/calibre/manual/gui.rst

     2. **Device**:  This is a collection of books stored in your ebook reader.
 It will be available when you connect the reader to your computer.

 Many operations, such as adding books, deleting, viewing, etc., are context sensitive.
-So, for example, if you click the View button when you have the **Device** catalog selected, calibre will open the files on the device to view.
+So, for example, if you click the :guilabel:`View` button when you have the **Device** catalog selected, calibre will open the files on the device to view.
 If you have the **Library** catalog selected, files in your calibre library will be opened instead.

 .. _search_sort: